astropy/package-template/docs/ape17.rst

 configurations you want to use, and to then keep the CI configuration as simple as possible.

-If you use Travis CI, a good place to start is the ``.travis.yml`` file generated in :ref:`Step 0 <step-rerender>`, and you can then see if any previous customizations you had made need to be copied over.
-This file shows how one can configure Travis to use tox, optionally using conda via ci-helpers to set up Python on MacOS X and Windows.
+Github now has an integrated CI service, Github Actions.
+If you wish to use Actions, a good place to start is the ``.github/workflows/ci_tests.yml`` file generated in :ref:`Step 0 <step-rerender>`.
+You can then see if any previous customizations you had made need to be copied over.
+This file shows how one can configure Actions to use tox to test different environments with different versions of python on different platforms.

 Step 14 - Update ReadTheDocs configuration
 ------------------------------------------